Assisted Voluntary Return and Reintegration

 - Individualized counselling on return and reintegration assistance, including country-of-origin information

-- Specialized assistance and referral services to vulnerable individuals
+- Specialized assistance and referral services to migrants in situations of vulnerability

 - Temporary accommodation

 - Assistance with escort in transit, if required.

 In countries of origin:

 - Assistance through immigration and customs on arrival at the airport

 - Post-arrival reception arrangements, including information and referral to local partners if necessary

 - Short- and/or medium-term reintegration assistance (depending on the respective AVRR project and resources made available by donors), corresponding to economic, social, and psychosocial needs of the returnees, most often including business set-ups, vocational training, formal education, medical assistance and other forms of assistance, as well as

 - Capacity-building activities: